iossifovlab/gpf/userdocs/administration/getting_started.rst

 .. warning::

-    Please note that the default separator for the list of de Novo and pedigree files is ``TAB``.
+    Please note that the default separator for the list of de novo and pedigree files is ``TAB``.
 If you copy these snippets and paste them into corresponding files the separators between values most probably will become spaces.